torsteingrindvik/serial-keel/README.md

 ### Using a configuration file

-By default all serial ports will be opened.
-Use a configuration file to change this behaviour.
 Run `serial-keel examples config` to see an example configuration file.
 You can store the output of this as `my-config.ron` to get started.